 I can feel tears forming in my eyes.
 I don’t usually get emotional like this, but when people start making comments about my father or my situation, I can’t help it.
 I turn away from her and stare through the window of a darkened, unoccupied classroom.
 I clasp my fingers together behind my head, forcing the muscles in my biceps to expand.

 “Nathan?”
-Emily says softly, running her fingers through my short hair, before moving her hand onto chest, stopping above my heart.
+Emily says softly, running her fingers through my short hair, before moving her hand onto my chest, stopping over my heart.

 I turn towards her, but I don’t know what to say.

-“Everyone knows Marton’s an arse,” she says, wrapping her arm around my waist.
+“Everyone knows Marton’s an arse,” she says.
 “Don’t let him get to you.”

 “Wish you knew what happened to him?”